Enjoy this light and tangy Spring Greens Ambrosia Salad with clementine and coconut flakes anytime.…

 While mangoes are commonly found and eaten in the Indian sub-continent and Southeast Asia, it is considered an exotic fruit here in the Midwest.
 Many are unfamiliar with the fruit.
-Sometimes I get asked about how the fruit tastes or methods of preparation when I am buying mangoes at the grocery store.
+Sometimes, people ask me how the fruit tastes or how to prepare it when I am buying mangoes at the grocery store.
 The mangoes that we get here are imported from South America.
 They are not as fragrant as the Asian varieties but I am happy to say that they are very sweet and juicy.

 The easiest way to eat mango is just to peel it and cut the flesh into cubes or slices.
 A popular Thai mango dessert is to combine fresh cut mangoes with steamed glutinous rice drizzled with thick coconut cream.
-Pureed mangoes can also be used in cakes, cookies, tarts, and ice cream like my Mango Cake with Cream Cheese Frosting, Sweet Rice Cake with Mango Custard Topping, Sour Cream Cookies with Mangoes and Pistachios, Mango Egg Tarts, and Cantaloupe and Mango Sorbet.
-Mangoes can also be part of a dessert like Rojak, or Salsa, or the topic of my post today, a fusion salad.
+You can use pureed mangoes in frosting on cakes, cookies, tarts, and ice cream, or as part of a dessert, or the topic of my post today in a fusion salad.

 This Mango and Turkey Salad is an easy introduction for those new to the joys of mangoes.
 It uses easy to find ingredients from the local grocery store.
 I used turkey or any other white meat to complement the sweetness of the mangoes.
 Sweet peppers abundantly found at this time provide the salad with color and texture.
 The mint leaves gives it a refreshing taste.